Y-CHETHAN/Parallel-Computing-Architecture/GPU based Vector Summation/README.md

-# GPU based Vector Summation
+# GPU Based Vector Summation
 i) Using the program sumArraysOnGPU-timer.cu, set the block.x = 1023.
 Recompile and run it.
 Compare the result with the execution confi guration of block.x = 1024.
 Try to explain the difference and the reason.
 <br>
 <br>ii) Refer to sumArraysOnGPU-timer.cu, and let block.x = 256.
 Make a new kernel to let each thread handle two elements.
 Compare the results with other execution confi gurations.